Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 What is the most flexible type of business finance?

 A revolving credit facility is among the most flexible structures for business finance for established UK SMEs.
-You draw what you need, repay when you can, and the facility replenishes.
+You draw what you need, repay according to the facility terms, and the available balance replenishes..
 Interest accrues only on the amount drawn, and you don’t need to reapply each time you draw.

 What type of business finance is best for cash flow?